nixworks/public/news/2009/07/6/2009-honduran-coup-d-etat-honduran-president-manuel-zelaya-diverts-his-jet-to-nicaragua-after-being-barred-from-landing-in-tegucigalpa-as.md

 ### [2009-07-6](/news/2009/07/6/index.md)

-#  2009 Honduran coup d'tat.
-Honduran President Manuel Zelaya diverts his jet to Nicaragua after being barred from landing in Tegucigalpa as ground troops kill two in a battle against supporters with the country in turmoil.
+#  2009 Honduran coup d'tat: Honduran President Manuel Zelaya diverts his jet to Nicaragua after being barred from landing in Tegucigalpa as ground troops kill two in a battle against supporters with the country in turmoil.